 The proposed amendment to the Certificate of Incorporation provides for the declassification of the Board to be phased in over a period of three years.
 If approved by the stockholders, the amendment would first apply to directors standing for election beginning with the 2023 annual meeting of stockholders.
 At the 2023 annual meeting of stockholders, the successors of the class of directors whose terms expire at such meeting would be elected for a term of office to expire at the 2025 annual meeting of stockholders.
-At the 2024 annual meeting of stockholders, the successors of the class of directors whose terms expire at such meeting would be elected for a term of office to expire at the 2025 annual meeting of stockholders, the 2025 annual meeting of stockholders, the 2025 annual meeting of stockholders, the 2025 annual meeting of stockholders.
-At the 2025 annual meeting of stockholders, the 2025 annual meeting of stockholders, the 2025 annual meeting of stockholders.
-The 2025 annual meeting of stockholders, the 2025 annual meeting of stockholders.
-The 2025 annual meeting of the Board would be complete, and the entire Board would stand for election annually for one-year terms.
+At the 2024 annual meeting of stockholders, the successors of the class of directors whose terms expire at such meeting would be elected for a term of office to expire at the 2025 annual meeting of stockholders.
+Beginning with the 2025 annual meeting of stockholders, the declassification of the Board would be complete, and the entire Board would stand for election annually for oneyear terms.
 The amendments would not shorten the existing terms of directors (including directors elected at this Meeting).